boustrophedon/pgtemp/README.md

 [![Coverage Status](https://coveralls.io/repos/github/boustrophedon/pgtemp/badge.svg?branch=master)](https://coveralls.io/github/boustrophedon/pgtemp?branch=master) [![CI Status](https://github.com/boustrophedon/pgtemp/actions/workflows/build-test.yaml/badge.svg)](https://github.com/boustrophedon/pgtemp/actions/workflows/build-test.yaml) [![crates.io](https://img.shields.io/crates/v/pgtemp)](https://crates.io/crates/pgtemp) [![docs.rs](https://img.shields.io/docsrs/pgtemp)](https://docs.rs/pgtemp/latest/pgtemp/)

-pgtemp is a Rust library and daemon that allows you to easily create temporary PostgreSQL databases (technically clusters) for testing without using Docker.
+pgtemp is a Rust library and cli tool that allows you to easily create temporary PostgreSQL servers for testing without using Docker.

 The pgtemp Rust library allows you to spawn a PostgreSQL server in a temporary directory and get back a full connection URI with the host, port, username, and password.

-The pgtemp binary allows you to even more simply make temporary connections: Run pgtemp and then use its connection URI when connecting to the database in your tests. **pgtemp will then spawn a new postgresql process for each connection it receives** and transparently proxy everything over that connection to the temporary database.
-Note that this means when you make multiple connections in a single test, changes made in one connection will not be visible in the other connections.
+The pgtemp cli tool allows you to even more simply make temporary connections, and works with any language: Run pgtemp and then use its connection URI when connecting to the database in your tests. **pgtemp will then spawn a new postgresql process for each connection it receives** and transparently proxy everything over that connection to the temporary database.
+Note that this means when you make multiple connections in a single test, changes made in one connection will not be visible in the other connections, unless you are using pgtemp's `--single` mode.

 pgtemp supports loading (and dumping, in the library) the database to/from [dumpfiles via `pg_dump`](https://www.postgresql.org/docs/current/backup-dump.html).